Ciceronius/Honors_Project/README.md

 # Honors_Project
-This is Levi's Honors Project Github Repository.
+This is The Honors Project Github Repository.